Who are you?

 Why are there no citations on this site?

-When I originally set the site up I wasn't paying too close attention to where each and every fact came from (though I was careful to only use reliable sources).
+When I originally set the site up I wasn't paying too close attention to where each and every fact came from (though I was careful to only use dependable sources).
 I was writing quickly and dipping in and out of books, trawling old magazines and newspaper cuttings, and looking here, there and everywhere on the web.
 It would now be too onerous to go back and re-research everything all over again to collate the original sources.

 Most Beatles books also don't contain citations (although some do), and it is up to the reader to judge whether that publication is reliable.
 I would ask that the same process be applied here.
 For what it's worth, I'm not interested in posting incorrect details, and if something is merely conjecture or rumour I will point it out on the page.
+I also regularly correct articles when readers point out errors and omissions, so if you spot something please leave a comment on the relevant page.

 As a final point, this isn't an academic work.
 I blame Wikipedia for the fashion for citations on the web, and the suspicion that publications without them are in some way less reliable.
 In an ideal world everything here would be annotated, but it simply isn't possible.